-Administratively, the Governor is the political head of the region (the governor's administration covers the entire region.
-However, LGA is head by an elected Chairperson.
-Along with Chairpersons, there are also elected Councillors representing the various Wards in the LGA for a four years term.
+Administratively, the Governor is the political head of the region.
+However, in terms of the local political administration, LGAs is headed by an elected Chairperson.
+Along with Chairperson, there are also elected Councillors representing the various Wards in the LGA for a four year term.
 The Councillors with the Chairpersons constitute the legislative body at the decentralized level and are responsible for decision making on matters affecting the development needs of the people of the LGA.
 The decision of the Councils made by the Councillors in session, are implemented by the technical officers of the Council, either appointed directly by the Council or by the Central government.